brimdata/zed/docs/formats/zng.md

 |0x23|<nelem>|<name1><name2>...|
 --------------------------------
 ```
-where `<nelem>` and each symbol name are encoded as in an enum typedef.
+where `<nelem>` and each symbol name is encoded as in an enum typedef.

 #### 4.6 Map Type Value